RealLangdonAlger/IP-Adapter-Gallery/README.md

 - **Interactive Base Selection:**
   A floating panel displays a row of base image thumbnails (with an integrated “+” button for adding new bases) that lets you switch between galleries at a glance.

+- **Canvas Editing:**
+  Activate a canvas overlay on IPA images for quick in-browser edits.
+Adjust brush color and size with intuitive controls to tweak images directly within the gallery view.
+These changes are temporary.
+Useful for making character features like eye and hair color match the prompt to avoid conflicts.

 ## Usage

 1. **Viewing Galleries:**